maxjiang216/maxjiang216.github.io/_posts/2024-09-01-gpt-debate.md

  - Against the Resolution: 55% (an increase of 15%)

 This means that Mr. Jones has won the debate and the Tootsie Roll.
 However, I would like to congratulate both of our excellent debaters for their impressive performances and for engaging us in such a thought-provoking discussion.

+# Conclusion

+I think this topic was a bit difficult for ChatGPT to handle.
+It was talking past itself a lot of the time.
+This is perhaps not the best topic for ChatGPT, since it is often a very abstract and philosophical discussion, whereas GPT's main advantage is its wealth of knowledge.
+On this topic, too, I don't think GPT is versed enough in the specific physics and math involed to take the discussion to that deeper level.